wasmCloud/provider-sdk-go/README.md

-> [!WARNING]
-> Experimental!

-## Golang SDK for Providers
+# Golang SDK for wasmCloud Providers

-This is a experimenal SDK for writing wasmCloud providers in Go.
+This is an experimental SDK for writing wasmCloud providers in Go.

-An example can be found in [cmd/keyvalue-inmemory](./cmd/keyvalue-inmemory/) which implements `wasi:keyvalue@0.2.0-draft`.
+An example can be found in [examples/keyvalue-inmemory](./examples/keyvalue-inmemory/) which implements `wrpc:keyvalue/store@0.2.0-draft`.

-A demo can be found at `ghcr.io/jordan-rash/kv-provider:v0.0.3`